1924 Estonian coup attempt: Action

-In late November 1924, about the time the Trial of the 149 concluded, Moscow decided to launch the uprising on December 1.
-On the evening of November 30, 1924, the men preparing the attack on the military college were to gather at the Reimann house about one kilometre from the college.
+In late November 1924, about the time the Trial of the 149 concluded, Moscow decided to launch the uprising on 1 December.
+On the evening of 30 November 1924, the men preparing the attack on the military college were to gather at the Reimann house about one kilometre from the college.
 There were supposed to be 140 men present, but only 56 turned up.
 The communists were armed with one light machine gun, four rifles, some pistols and hand grenades.
 Three messengers were appointed to keep in touch with other groups and the headquarters.

-The communist gunmen started to move on December 1, 1924, at 5:00 a.m.
+The communist gunmen started to move on 1 December 1924, at 5:00 a.m.
 At the time there were 450 cadets, non-commissioned officers and officers in the military college.
 The officer on duty was Lieutenant Joosep Lääne, assisted by a cadet.
 The three-member guard had just returned to the building after their patrol.

 When the gunmen reached their target, they attacked the dormitory of cadets, throwing hand grenades into windows and shooting sleeping cadets on the ground floor.
 Three guardsmen assisted by four artillery cadets who had managed to get 9 mm semi-automatic pistols from the armory blocked the way to the first floor and opened fire on the attackers.
 This gave the cadets on the first floor time to get their guns from the armory and launch a counterattack, forcing the attackers to retreat.
 At the same time a smaller group of insurgents had attacked the cadets' mess, which was empty as the officer on duty and his assistant had left the building.

 A patrol of cadets stopped a car coming from the city.
 Seeing armed cadets, the driver tried to escape, but he and his companions were caught and brought to the military academy.
 Two of them turned out to be brothers of an insurgent, Rudolf Vakmann, who had been sent to bring weapons from the academy.
 A court-martial composed of three officers was formed.
-After a quick investigation it sentenced all seven defendants to death.
-The sentence was carried out late that night.
+After a short investigation, all seven passengers were summarily executed that night.